Outstanding achievement on the national academic stage - STEM, Spanish essay and Cambridge University summer school place

 |Canford Entrance Tests|

 All candidates who are not taking the academic scholarship papers will be required to sit the Canford Entrance Tests for 16+ entry to the school.
-These will consist of written tests in Literacy and Reasoning, plus three subjects the candidate is expecting to take at A level.
+These will consist of written tests in Verbal Reasoning, plus three subjects the candidate is expecting to take at A level.
 For those sitting tests in Science subjects but not Mathematics there will also be a Mathematics for Science paper.
 There will also be a general interview.

 Candidates at schools overseas may take the Canford Entrance Tests abroad.
 Candidates for Scholarships and those at school in the UK must attend Canford on the dates indicated in the Scholarship Brochure.